TangoSensory/NewsAPI/README.md

 - Test project structure is simplified
 - All dev will be completed on the main branch
 - XML comments are limited to provide examples only
-- The HackerRestClient uses a static Observable method that is not testable as is.
+- The HackerRestClient uses a static Observable method that is not unit-testable as is.
 A wrapper would be required
+- You could argue that the Story class is actually a DTO.
+However, it is not persisted and there is no need for domain logic within the class, so I think the use of a separate DTO & Mapper would be overkill in this scenario